 After all, the government says we have to keep upgrading ourselves, right?

-If you’re thinking of c, you will need to open an Xfers account to hold your crypto assets.
+If you’re thinking of trading cryptocurrencies, you will need to open an Xfers account to hold your crypto assets.
 In this guide, you’ll find out what Xfers is, how it works, and how to set up an account.

 What is Xfers?